Asian American Resources

 Asian Americans | PBS Learning Media

-Asian Americans is a five-hour film series that delivers a bold, fresh perspective on a history that matters today, more than ever.
+Asian Americans is a five-hour film series that delivers a bold, fresh perspective on history.
 Teachers may utilize over 30 lesson plans which are drawn from the series to explore the ways that Asian Americans have shaped our nation's history.

 Minidoka Curriculum Materials